PrismLauncher/prismlauncher.org/src/wiki/getting-started/download-mods.md

 ## Fabric

 If you have elected to use the **Fabric** mod loader, then please ensure that the latest version of the **Fabric API** mod available for your game version is installed.
-It is almost universally **required** for all Fabric mods.
+It is mostly **required** for Fabric mods.

 If it is missing, you can find it by right clicking on your instance in PolyMC and selecting the **Edit Instance** option in the menu.